beam-cloud/beta9/README.md

 - Run workloads on any VM, anywhere
 - Read files at the edge from your local filesystem using distributed, cross-region storage
+- Add VMs from any cloud using a single cURL command
+- Manage your fleet of hardware with CLI tools
 - Connect your fleet of GPUs using a Tailscale-powered service mesh
-- Provision new VMs from any cloud using a single cURL command
-- Manage your fleet of hardware with CLI tools
 - Run workloads using a friendly Python interface

 ## Usage